TradingBotX/market-making-bot/README.md

     npm start
     ```

 ### Access the client and server to access the bot:

+  Upon initializing the server for the first time, an email and password will be generated for you.
+This information will be displayed in the command prompt and saved in the `/server/helpers/creds.json` file.
+We strongly advise you to empty the file after copying the credentials to ensure security.
+Safely storing this information is of utmost importance, as it will be essential for your future login via the client interface.
+If the need arises to reset the user, you can achieve this by modifying the `RESET_ADMIN` variable in the server's `.env` file to true.
+Once the necessary changes are made, remember to set the variable back to false.

   Access the client by navigating to [http://localhost:3000/](http://localhost:3000) and the server at [http://localhost:5000/](http://localhost:5000).